juanbrujo/js-background-blend-mode/README.md

 3. Add an image to blend using the `data-blend-image` attribute.
 4. Add a color to blend using `data-blend-color` attribute.
-5. Add a little CSS and the fallback if the browser support CSS `background-blend-mode` (js-background-blend-mode.css file).
+5. Add a little CSS for fallback if the browser support CSS `background-blend-mode` (js-background-blend-mode.css file).

 #### Example: